aprilli8/Recursion/README.md

-# Lab 3 - Recursion
+# Recursion

-In this lab, we solve a variety of algorithmic problems and practice writing recursive problems.
+Here, I solve a variety of algorithmic problems and practice writing recursive problems.